Visualizing testing

 Daily probability of an asymptomatic carrier recovering

-Daily probability of an symptomatic carrier recovering
+Daily probability of a symptomatic carrier recovering

-Daily probability of an symptomatic dying
+Daily probability of a symptomatic individual dying

 Average number of daily infections per asymptomatic carrier